 Research undertaken by a university employee or student requires an agreement between Children’s Health Queensland Hospital and Health Service via (the name of the relevant institution/facility) and the relevant university.

 If you are a university employee or student, please contact your institution’s legal representative to request a contractual arrangement:

 Where a sponsor or collaborative group requires the Children’s Health Queensland Hospital and Health Service to enter into a Confidentiality Disclosure Agreement, these documents should first be forwarded to the Principal Investigator for review and confirmation of the terms of the agreement.

 Confidentiality Disclosure Agreements are made between the external organisation and Children’s Health Queensland Hospital Health Service.
-Principal Investigators cannot be a party to the Confidentiality Disclosure Agreement but may sign to acknowledge the terms of the Agreement.

 An indemnity is a contractual promise by one party to the other party from and against certain specific actions, claims or losses.

 Commercial sponsors proposing to engage in clinical trials or other research must provide indemnification by using the Medicines Australia Standard Form of Indemnity for Clinical Trials